 The Energy Entrepreneur: A Remedy for Africa’s Energy Deficit

-Africa’s energy needs can be met through vigorous STEM-driven (science, technology, engineering and mathematics) entrepreneurship.
+Africa’s energy needs can be met through vigorous STEM-driven entrepreneurship.
 To this end, a thriving entrepreneurial ecosystem is a precondition.
 To successfully create a thriving ecosystem, Africa needs short- and long-term strategic plans.

-Additionally, the current energy infrastructure, or lack thereof, offers Africa unique opportunities to revamp to its energy sector.
-The current state of energy resources, akin to the pre-mobile phone technology era which altered the telecommunication landscape, presents Africa with a unique opportunity to develop a strong renewable energy basis.
-This offers Africa a clear advantage over the developed world, where exorbitant switching costs and special interest-driven regulatory frameworks could stonewall the adaptation of new energy technologies.
+Additionally, the current energy infrastructure or the lack of it thereof offers Africa unique opportunities to revamp to her energy sector.
+The current state of energy resources, akin to the pre-cellphone technology era which altered by the telecommunication landscape, presents Africa with a unique opportunity to develop a strong renewable energy basis.
+This state of affair offers Africa a clear advantage over the developed world where exorbitant switching costs and special-interests driven regulatory frameworks could stonewall adaptation of new energy technologies.

 African entrepreneurs stand a good chance to develop basic power electronic systems that would augment current solar technologies.
-The continent enjoys copious amounts of heat, persistent irradiance and insolation, which offers excellent opportunities for the development of thermos and photovoltaic-based technologies.
+The continent enjoys copious amount of heat, persistent irradiance, and insolation which offers excellent opportunities for the development of thermos-and photovoltaic based technologies.

 Figure 1: The enablers of a viable entrepreneurial ecosystems for energy independence

 Africa has severe energy deficits.
 Over 600 million people cannot access electricity.
-Small businesses heavily hit by rampant power outages are closing down.
-Industries are transitioning to generators as operational utilities, while those who can afford a mix of renewable and grid electricity are considering or have switched to it.
+Small businesses heavily hit by rampant power outages are folding up.
+Industries are transitioning to gensets as operational utilities, while those who can afford a mix of renewable and grid-electricity are considering it or have switched.
 GDPs are taking a hit, while incumbent governments face electoral challenges and outright electoral defeat.
 It is a debilitating economic reality.

-At the current rate of electricity installment, it would be 2080 before all Africans can enjoy energy access.
-The desperate quest for energy sufficiency is unabatedly continuous.
-Industrial operational costs are being ceded to overburdened consumers, trade imbalances have worsened, small businesses are closing down while frustrated electorates, polarized by conflicting energy policies, are challenging incumbent governments.
+At the current rate of electricity installations, it will be 2080 before all Africans can enjoy energy access.
+The desperate quest for energy sufficiency unabatedly continuous.
+Industrial operational costs are being ceded to overburden consumers, trade imbalances have worsened, small business are folding up while frustrated electorates, polarized by conflicting energy policies, are challenging incumbency.

-Between Mozambique, Nigeria and Tanzania, an additional 400 gigawatts of gas-generated power (60% of total capacity) can be added to the energy mix.
-Botswana, Mozambique and South Africa could add 300 gigawatts of coal capacity to the mix.
-Geothermal power from Kenya and Ethiopia could add 15 gigawatts, while wind power could add another 109 gigawatts.
+Between Mozambique, Nigeria, and Tanzania, an additional 400 gigawatts of gas-generated power (60% of total capacity) can be added to the energy mix.
+Botswana, Mozambique, and South Africa could add 300 gigawatts of coal capacity to the mix.
+Geothermal power from Kenya and Ethiopia could add 15 gigawatts while wind could add another 109 gigawatts.

-The potential capacity for solar photovoltaic (PV) power on the continent is over 8 terawatts and remains largely unexploited, but that is beginning to change.
-So why does Africa still experience persistent nights of darkness, energy-induced political polarization and industrial meltdowns?
+The potential capacity for Solar PV on the continent is over 8 tetrawatts and remains largely unexploited but that is beginning to change.
+So why does Africa still experience persistent nights of darkness, energy-induced political polarization, and industrial meltdowns?
 The truth of the matter is that availability does not necessarily mean unfettered access.
 The origins of these paralyzing challenges perhaps lie in policy more than the wherewithal, or an interplay between these variables.

 Africa’s ambitious industrial goals, teeming and youthful population with increasingly sophisticated tastes for the trappings of modernity, have driven the energy quest into political polarization.
 For instance, the politics of energy was core to the recent elections in Ghana.

-To address Africa’s energy challenges and to transition away from over-reliance on fossil fuel, there is a need for immediate action.
+To address her energy challenges and to transition away from over-reliance on fossil-fuel, there is need for immediate action.
 This action must have both short- and long-term strategic dispositions.

 Doing business in Africa is a daunting task.
 Besides Mauritius, no other African country makes it to the top 20 slots on the World Bank Index on doing business.
 This must change.
-When such changes, however, occur within individual African nations, it defeats the purpose of ensuring the free flow of goods and ideas across boundaries.
+Such changes, however, occurring within individual African nations defeat the purpose of ensuring free flow of goods and ideas across boundaries.
 The short-term strategies must be multi-facetted.
 The role of national governments, regional economic alliances, financial institutions and effective STEM-driven education policies must be the pivots.

 The Role of National Governments

-Africa’s national governments must create a business-friendly regulatory environment so businesses can thrive.
-They must provide tax incentives, grants and entrepreneurship-friendly credits to enable a thriving entrepreneurial ecosystem.
+African national governments must create a business-friendly regulatory environment for businesses to thrive.
+They must provide tax-incentives, grants, and entrepreneurship-friendly credits to enable a thriving entrepreneurial ecosystem.
 Currently, registering a business in most African countries is a nightmare.

 The Role of Regional Economic Alliances